 Note: this is an example of a tailor-made Tajikistan trip.
 It can, of course, be modified according to your style of travel.

 Come and explore Dushanbe, the Pamirs and the Fann Mountains.
 Feel the history of ancient Sogdia and Bactria.
 Trace the tracks made by Alexander, Marco Polo, Ibn Battuta and many more.

 This tailor-made Tajikistan trip will take you to soaring mountain ranges, historic Silk Road fortresses and turquoise lakes.
-But the highlight of this itinerary isn’t the stunning scenery.
-It’s the people who you’ll get to know that call this land home – from the mountain-dwelling Pamiris to those at the forefront of Dushanbe’s opera scene.
+But the highlight of this itinerary isn’t the stunning scenery – it’s the people who call this land home: from the mountain-dwelling Pamiris to those at the forefront of Dushanbe’s opera scene.

 After spending some time in the country’s fast-developing capital, Dushanbe, you’ll discover Tajikistan’s little-explored hinterlands: from its northern shoulder – where you’ll visit secret Soviet spas – to its deep south, where the border with Afghanistan is inscribed with the remains of ancient civilizations.
 From here, you’ll head west into the mighty Pamirs, where you’ll stay in warm, characterful homestays and experience the pulse of everyday Pamiri life.

 This Tajikistan tour will take you to the Yagnob valley, in the heart of the country’s Fann Mountains.
 Here, where stone houses cluster beneath walls of rock, you’ll meet the Yagnobi people, the last surviving remnants of the once powerful Sogdian race.